truenas/middleware/docs/userguide/index.rst

 software in order to mount an NFS share.
 On Windows systems, enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.

-**NOTE:** for performance reasons, iSCSI is preferred to NFS shares when FreeNAS is installed on ESXi.
+.. note:: for performance reasons, iSCSI is preferred to NFS shares when FreeNAS is installed on ESXi.
 If you are considering creating NFS shares on ESXi, read through the performance analysis at
    `Running ZFS over NFS as a VMware Store <http://blog.laspina.ca/ubiquitous/running-zfs-over-nfs-as-a-vmware-store>`_ .

 Configuring NFS is a multi-step process that requires you to create NFS share(s), configure NFS in Services → NFS, then start NFS in Services →
 Services.
 It does not require you to create users or groups as NFS uses IP addresses to determine which systems are allowed to access the NFS share.